 - In case of a sudden shutdown, reset the whole system and restart

 - If it happens more frequently, you may replace the current with a larger capacity tankless one or install another parallelly to fulfill access demand.
-Though it is a costly option, in the long run, it will save you money.
+Though it is a costly option, it will save you money in the long run.

-- Though tankless water heaters are a continuous type, it needs few moments to heat the water and circulate to the faucet.
-It happens due to back to back shower by your family members.
-The previous member finishes his bath, the hot water still in the pipe, but the water heater stops heating, that moment you enter for a shower and turn on the faucet.
+- Though tankless water heaters are a continuous type, it needs a few moments to heat the water and circulate to the faucet.
+It happens due to back-to-back showers by your family members.
+The previous member finishes his bath, the hot water still in the pipe, but the water heater stops heating, that moment, you enter for a shower and turn on the faucet.
 You will bless with a Coldwater sandwich in this case.

 How to fix